Hashir103/feed-the-beast/README.md

 The game will take place in a dark and grimy kitchen or storage house.
 There will be at least 3 locations in the environment, which will be the two preparation areas for each player, and a room to store ingredients.
 The players will primarily be interacting with the ingredients within the environment to create their meals.
 Most visual assets for the game will be obtained from the Unity asset store.
 These assets will mainly be used to establish the game setting and props.
 We are also planning to use Blender to create our own models for some objects, like the beast.
 Any sound effects in the game will either be self-recorded or obtained from royalty-free websites.

 ## 🧪 Physics Scope
+- Colliders on players, ingredients, environmental props
+- Standard gravity physics on players and ingredients
+- Ability for ingredients to slide around if pushed while on the floor
+- Rigidbody on players, beast, and ingredients

 ## 🧠 FSM Scope
+-

 ## 🧩 Systems and Mechanics
+-

 ## 🎮 Controls (proposed)
-W A S D move
+- W A S D (movement)
-Mouse look
+- Mouse (look around)
-Space jump
+- Space (jump)
-E pick up/drop ingredient
+- E (pick up/drop ingredient)

-## 📂 Project Setup aligned to course topics
+## 📂 Project Setup
+- Unity
+- C# scripts for player, beast, and ingredient behaviour
+- Github repository for game code
+- JIRA board for task organization